-Nevada Medicaid has adopted the following practice standards to strengthen treatment outcomes for our youngest recipients.
-There practices include:
+Nevada Medicaid has adopted the following practice standards to strengthen treatment outcomes for our children and adolescents.

+These practices include:

 - a.
 For psychotropic medications in this age group, when possible, be prescribed by or in consultation with a child psychiatrist. - b.
-Psychotropic medication must be part of a comprehensive treatment plan that addresses the education, behavioral management, living home environment and psychotherapy. - c.
-Physician monitoring is required while the recipient is utilizing the medication.
+Psychotropic medication must be part of a comprehensive treatment plan that addresses the education, behavioral management, living home environment and psychotherapy.